microsoft/fluentui-contrib/packages/react-virtualizer/stories/VirtualizerScrollView/VirtualizerScrollViewDescription.md

 >
 > - Features and APIs may change before final release
 > - Please contact us if you intend to use this in your product
+>
+> VirtualizerScrollView provides an out of the box static (uniform row/column sizing) implementation of Virtualizer hooks
+>
+> If looking for dynamic sizes or auto-measuring features, use VirtualizerScrollViewDynamic